plaza tennis

 The timing of your response plays a crucial role in returning serves effectively Different types of serves require different reaction times:

-See also How To Aim In Tennis
+See also Where To Stand In Doubles Tennis

 • Flat, powerful serves: